• Skip to main content

 Roast the tofu

-Warm up a large pan (I love non-stick so it minimizes the added oil needed) and then add the tofu.
+Warm up a large pan (I love non-stick so it minimizes the added oil needed, you can use a little oil-spray) and then add the tofu.
 Cook on medium-high heat while stirring often.
 You are looking to brown all sides of the tofu.
 The bits will also end up looking a little dryer, which is what you want.
 This should take about 8-10 minutes.

 Finish up